-Centered around the creative work of Keith Little, the Golden Sierra Trio is part of the LittleBand, a collaborative ensemble coming together to perform a diverse range of music.
+Centered around the creative work of Keith Little, the Golden Sierra Trio is a collaborative ensemble coming together to perform a diverse range of music.
 Rooted in bluegrass, gospel, and blues, the combination of these talented artists produces a sound that is both authentic, and unique.
 “I see music more as a shape or color, than a style” observes Keith, “rich and round, like a supper plate, and this group can really serve it up.
 The material we perform is taken from both traditional and contemporary sources, performed on acoustic instruments and human voices (often in vibrant harmony), and rendered with heartfelt care”.

 Join us on Friday, May 10, as these musicians bring their talents to the Benicia Historical Museum!